HcashOrg/hcashd/README.md

 	```
 # Using HcashWallet UI Version

 HcashWallet UI version is a graphical wallet for HCASH.
-With it, you can send and receive HCASH, purchase tickets for PoS voting, get a history of all your transactions and more.HcashWallet UI version is located here: https://github.com/HcashOrg/hcashwallet/releases.
+With it, you can send and receive HCASH, purchase tickets for PoS voting, get a history of all your transactions and more.
+HcashWallet UI version is located here: https://github.com/HcashOrg/hcashwallet/releases.
 It could be extracted and used directly.

 # License